 Mary Fields was born into slavery in Hickman County, Tennessee around 1832.
 At the end of the Civil War, she was emancipated and began working on a Mississippi River steamboat where she met Judge Edmund Dunne.
 Mary became a servant for Dunne and eventually went to live with Dunne's sister, Mother Mary Amadeus Dunne, who was Mother Superior at an Ursuline convent in Toledo, Ohio.
 Amadeus and Mary bonded instantly.
 When the Mother Superior was sent to central Montana to establish a school for Native American girls, Mary went too.

-There, near the town of Cascade, Amadeus and Mary lived at St. Peter's mission where Mary worked odd jobs: men's work.
+There, near the town of Cascade, Amadeus and Mary lived at St. Peter's mission where Mary worked odd jobs: "men's work."
 Standing six feet tall, Mary was relegated to tough manual labor.
-Her manner was also not exactly feminine; she swore profusely and had a temper.
+Her manner was also not exactly what was considered feminine at the time; she swore profusely and had a temper.
 Imagine a gruff, gun-toting groundskeeper in a skirt and that was Mary.
-After ten years at the nunnery, the bishop finally kicked her out for challenging a subordinate to a duel.
+After ten years at the nunnery, the bishop kicked her out for challenging a subordinate to a duel.

 Becoming Stagecoach Mary Fields